jenbensen17/test-run-app/README.md

 └── utils/        # Utility functions and helpers
 ```

 ## Development

 The application is built with:
-- Next.js 14 with App Router
+- Next.js 14 with App Router for server-side rendering and API routes
-- TypeScript for type safety
+- TypeScript for type safety and better developer experience
-- Tailwind CSS for styling
+- Tailwind CSS for responsive and maintainable styling
-- Supabase for authentication and database
+- Supabase for authentication and real-time database capabilities
-- ESLint for code quality
+- ESLint and Prettier for code quality and consistency

-You can start editing the pages by modifying files in the `src/app` directory.
-The pages auto-update as you edit the files.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a custom font family.

 ## Deployment